JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/decomposition-reuse/README.md

 ## The club revisited

 The unforgiving club has been helpful to illustrate Agama basics like [conditionals](../conditionals-matching/README.md#example-the-unforgiving-club) and [looping](../loops/README.md#club-referrals); and it is back again - for good.
 Tired of emitting admission approvals manually, the board decided to accept anyone having what they consider the "right" amount of personal interests.
 This way, acceptance can be done automatically and the compilation of referrals can be done in a single online process.
-That's very good news!.
+That's very good news!

 Flow [`com.acme.basic.club_application2`](../conditionals-matching/project/code/com.acme.basic.club_application2.flow) already handles admissions while [`com.acme.basic.referrals`](../loops/project/code/com.acme.basic.referrals.flow) does the referrals stuff.
-All what's left is gluing these together:
+All that's left is gluing these together:

 ```
 Flow com.acme.workaday.club_admission1